Eating “In the Season Thereof”

 What is the science of freeze drying?

-Well, its really very simple.
-Its a two step process: 1) flash freeze + 2) remove remaining moisture = freeze dried.
+That combination = freeze dried.
 Of course ‘simple’ means the process is pretty straight forward.
 There is still a lot of science and technique involved in getting the very best result.

 Many of us live in areas that have winter or non-growing seasons.
 In the spirit of prudence, I cannot think of a better way for me to abide by the spirit of eating “in the season thereof” or to ensure the food we eat is the best possible nutrition – than FREEZE DRIED food.
-Not only is it ‘fresher’ than the so-called ‘fresh’ foods in our grocery stores, retaining a higher and more stable level of nutritional value than grocery store produce, but in a sealed airtight environment, it has an extended shelf life.
+Not only is it ‘fresher’ than some of the so-called ‘fresh’ foods in our grocery stores, retaining a higher and more stable level of nutritional value than grocery store produce, but protected in a sealed airtight container, it has an extended shelf life.
 Quite literally, stored properly it remains ‘in-season‘ for a very long time – 25 years and more.

-And in the spirit of thanksgiving, I thank God for the science of freeze drying which provides the best food on earth to the masses, in all climates, in all seasons.
+And in the spirit of thanksgiving, I thank God for the science of freeze drying which provides the best food on earth to the masses, in all climates, and in all seasons.
 I am grateful for the counsel to eat fruits and vegetables when they can provide the most nourishment to our bodies, and I am grateful that inspired modern food science has provided a way for us to have food security and independence every season of the year.

 The best way to eat fruits and vegetables?
 Still straight out of our gardens.
 No question.
 If we have them.
-Or as quickly as we can purchase them, making that trip from-field-to-fork as short as possible.
-The next best way?
-Freeze dried.
-Absolutely.
+Or as quickly as we can purchase them (from a local market garden, or farmer’s market), making that trip from-field-to-fork as short as possible.

 Warmly,